 Ecological niches, occupied by leading predators, belonged to big reptiles, including snakes (e.g. the Titanoboa), crocodiles (e.g. Pristichampsus), lizards, mostly Varanidae (e.g. Megalania).
 Flightless birds, such as the representatives of the genus Astornis, and Paleopsilopters, also took a high place in this hierarchy.

 The most known mass extinction of megafauna species took place in the Quaternary Period, at the end of the last glaciation.
 Resulting from this significant event, animals such as woolly mammoths that inhabited both Americas and northern Eurasia, perished from Earth.
 It is difficult to determine what had the greatest influence on the mass extinction of animals in that period.
 It is mostly said, that it was caused by excessive hunting carried out by people, climate changes, new diseases, and the impact of a comet.

 Nevertheless, the wave of extinction of the Pleistocene African and Eurasian megafauna flowed along with people spreading all over the world.
 Animals that had inhabited unpopulated areas started to perish.
 However, this extinction had nothing to do with climate changes, which has been proved by the analyses of geological samples.
 Australia was the first “victim” of the homo sapiens, where they had arrived about 45,000 years ago.
 In time, it was joined by Tasmania, Japan, the Americas, etc.

 Megafauna – interesting facts

 - The modern flightless birds native to New Zealand – the kiwi – have been recognized as the sister group of the extinct elephant birds from Madagascar.
-This discovery shows that gigantism and inability to fly occurred independently of one another.
-The occurrence of these both features in the ratites were probably the result of the so called parallel evolution.
+This discovery shows that gigantism and the inability to fly occurred independently of one another.
+The occurrence of these features in the ratites was probably the result of the so-called parallel evolution.